 Administrative – documenting security policies, maintaining audit trails, training staff, and incident reporting logs

-The technical and physical categories in most cyber attacks result in hackers entering into the device.
+Most cyber attacks’ technical and physical categories result in hackers entering the device.
 However, computer failure is usually due to administrative safeguards and results in a catastrophe.
-The healthcare providers must introduce and set minimum standards for upholding secure data policy and focus on the high-risk elements of their computer systems.
-Therefore, consideration to maintain healthcare systems must take into account the following: the capability to use whitelisting, which is a cyber security list only giving administrator-approved programs and IP and email addresses, system access.
-It is vital to ensure device functions towards best practices such as not using expired passwords and no elevated administrator privileges, including a supported operating system which can be upgraded by third-party applications.
-In addition to no hard-coded or default passwords in the devices.
+Healthcare providers must introduce and set minimum standards for upholding secure data policy and focus on the high-risk elements of their computer systems.
+Therefore, consideration to maintain healthcare systems must consider the capability to use whitelisting, which is a cyber security list only giving administrator-approved programs and, IP and email addresses, system access.
+It is vital to ensure device functions towards best practices such as not using expired passwords and no elevated administrator privileges, including a supported operating system that third-party applications can upgrade.
+In addition, to no hard-coded or default passwords on the devices.

 Cyber breaches in healthcare information regarding patients are on the increase.
 In the first six months of 2019, there was a 53% increase in breach of health records compared to the whole of 2018.
 The increase in cyber breaches in healthcare is likely to continue due to the array of highly sensitive patient health information such as date of birth, social security number, credit card data, insurance information and medical records.
 All this information is a treasure trove for criminality, especially on the dark web.

-This identifiable patient information can be used for blackmail purposes and should be protected as it was, including 400,000 images (e.g. MRI scans, X-rays) were available on the internet.
-Consequently, these imaging records were stored on servers which included archiving systems potentially with no monitoring for unauthorised changes.
+This identifiable patient information can be used for blackmail purposes.
+It should be protected as it was discovered that over 13.7 million medical tests, including 400,000 images (e.g. MRI scans, X-rays) were available on the internet.
+Consequently, these imaging records were stored on servers, including archiving systems, potentially without monitoring for unauthorised changes.
 All these systems should be securely configured and in compliance with regulatory standards.

-To demonstrate how these vulnerabilities could be detrimental in medical imaging equipment and the networks, Israeli cyber security experts performed using malware that was capable of changing the information on CT scans.
-This was done to reflect a different diagnosis; for example, the CT scan of a healthy patient showing cancer and a sick patient indicating no disease present.
+To demonstrate how these vulnerabilities could be detrimental to medical imaging equipment and the networks, Israeli cyber security experts used malware that could change the information on CT scans.
+This was done to reflect a different diagnosis; for example, the CT scan of a healthy patient showing cancer and a sick patient indicated no disease present.

-To prevent malware from altering CT and MRI scans, healthcare organisations need to install end-to-end encryption across its PACS networks, including the digital signature of all images.
-All investigations have demonstrated that future malware attacks on CT scans are a real threat and both manufacturer and provider of medical imaging systems should not become complacent.
-To further emphasise this potential problem, a controlled study was conducted on altering real CT lung scans using malware.
-A group of radiologists reviewed 70 CT altered scans and were misled into misdiagnoses.
-Furthermore, the radiologists reviewed another batch of CT scans and even though they knew this time about the malware, they were still misled by 60%.
-Also, on the removal of cancerous nodules from the CT scans, the radiologists were unsuccessful in diagnosing actual sick patients 87% of the time.
+In the future, healthcare organisations must protect their PACS networks, including the digital signature of all images, to prevent malware from altering CT and MRI scans by installing end-to-end encryption.
+All investigations have demonstrated that future malware attacks on CT scans are a real threat, and both manufacturers and providers of medical imaging systems should not become complacent.
+To further emphasise this potential problem, an investigation was carried out by altering real CT lung scans using advanced malware.
+A group of radiologists reviewed 70 CT-altered scans and were misled into misdiagnoses.
+Furthermore, the radiologists reviewed another batch of CT scans, and even though they knew this time about the malware, they were still misled by 60%.
+Also, on removing cancerous nodules from the CT scans, the radiologists were unsuccessful in diagnosing sick patients 87% of the time.
 These studies focus on the malware attack on the patient’s lung cancer CT scans.
-However, malware can attack CT scans concerning heart disease, spinal injuries, brain tumours and bone fractures.
+However, malware can attack CT scans concerning brain tumours, bone fractures, spinal injuries and heart disease.

 Cyber monitoring, threat intelligence and incident responses